 Staterooms on Independence, one of the Line’s smallest 100-passenger ships, are still relatively large by industry standards.
 Independence is comfortably furnished, and all but the ones on the main deck have their own verandahs.
 Some ships in American’s fleet are configured so that up to three cabins can be connected with balcony partitions removed, ideal for multigenerational vacations.

-American’s newer coastal ships (American Constitution and American Constellation have launched since 2017) and modern riverboats (American Harmony and American Song since 2018) offer many connecting cabins.
-Newer ships in the fleet have additional amenities and on board spaces not found on Independence, but even American’s smallest ships offer more space per passenger than any other Line.
+American’s newer coastal ships and modern riverboats offer many connecting cabins; four new riverboats will join the fleet by late 2021.
+The newest ships have additional amenities and on board spaces not found on Independence, but even American’s smallest ships offer more space per passenger than any other line.

 On the Independence, the pleasant bar and lounge doubled as an entertainment venue when musicians were onboard, a lecture hall or a bridge tournament room during the day.